 - Non-organic food

-Juice Fasting: One day juice fasting can take your detox up a notch.
+Juice Fasting: One day of juice fasting can take your detox up a notch.
 A heavy metal detox juice should consist of celery, cucumbers, and apples.
 This juice combination gives you a proper balance of mineral salts, potassium, and natural sugar to keep your glucose levels stable as your body cleanses itself of toxic heavy metals.
 Drink 16-20 ounces of juice every 2-3 hours with water in between for 24 hours.
 Consider a juice fast every two weeks to achieve impressive detox results.
 I would recommend buying a book by the “Medical Medium” that is all about the celery juicing cleanse you might have heard about.
 Quite a few people have raved about their results.
 You can check it out on Amazon here.

 Saunas: Sweating is a natural way to get rid of toxins through the skin.
 Exercise is a good way to get started, but a sauna can jumpstart your efforts.
 An infrared sauna doesn’t get as hot so it allows you to sweat longer.
 Make sure to replenish with filtered water.
-Read more about the best saunas for detox here.

 Detox Bath: A heavy metal detox bath is a great way to remove toxins from the body while helping you to relax.
 There are several recipes for different detox baths, most of which use natural ingredients like salts, essential oils, and/or apple cider vinegar.